 Rutan and Yeager are known for flying the first aircraft around the world without stopping.
 Eisner’s wife, Jane Breckenridge, asked the two pilots what they would do after accomplishing an incredible feat.

 At the time, Disney needed a fresh ad to attract teenagers and older kids to the park.
-They decided to announce a new campaign with this slogan at the biggest televised event: the Super Bowl.
+They announced a new campaign with this slogan at the biggest televised event: the Super Bowl.

 Instead of airing a traditional commercial with a voice-over saying the iconic phrase, Disney had the MVP of the big game announce it to the world.